 with full-on lives in other (mostly fishy) realms who meet in the mud of Cook Inlet each summer to share the wealth.
-Our idea for a low-volume, high-quality, fisherman-direct salmon business, with a focus on raising awareness of the Susitna watershed, was hatched in 2014 when we met making this short film about the river, a government proposal to dam it, and one salmon that did an unbelievable thing.
+Our idea for a low-volume, high-quality, fisherman-direct salmon business, with a focus on raising awareness of the Susitna watershed, was hatched in 2014 when we met making this short film with the Susitna River Coalition about the river, a government proposal to dam it, and one salmon that did an unbelievable thing.

 That time our good buds at patagonia made this sweet video about us!